List of Ottawa Senators seasons

-This is the list of all regular-season and playoff results of the Ottawa Senators (1992–present) ice hockey club of the National Hockey League.
-Individual NHL and team season articles can be accessed by links under the 'Season' and 'Team' columns of the table.
-The team has qualified for the Stanley Cup playoffs 16 times and has not yet won a championship.
+The Ottawa Senators are a professional ice hockey team based in Ottawa.
+The team is a member of the Atlantic Division of the Eastern Conference of the National Hockey League (NHL).

 The Senators were granted a franchise in 1990.
-The team participated in the 1992 Expansion Draft and the 1992 NHL Entry Draft and began play in the 1992–93 season.
-Until 1996, the Senators played out of the Ottawa Civic Centre.
+The team participated in the 1992 NHL expansion draft and the 1992 NHL entry draft and began play in the 1992–93 season.
+Until 1996, the Senators played in the Ottawa Civic Centre.
 In 1996, the Senators opened the new Palladium, since renamed the Corel Centre, Scotiabank Place and Canadian Tire Centre.
 The team finished last overall in the league during its first four seasons.
-After a turnover in management and head coach, the Senators qualified for the first time for the Stanley Cup playoffs in 1997.
+After a changing the management and head coach, the Senators appeared in the Stanley Cup playoffs for the first time in 1997.

-The Senators won the President's Trophy in the 2002–03 season for placing first in the league overall during the regular season.
-The team was defeated in the Eastern Conference Final.
-During the 2004–05 NHL season, the team operated its affiliated teams and office, but the team itself did not play due to the lockout.
+The Senators won the Presidents' Trophy in the 2002–03 season for placing first in the league overall during the regular season, but they were defeated in the Eastern Conference finals.
+During the 2004–05 season, the team operated its affiliated teams and office, but the team itself did not play due to the 2004–05 NHL lockout.
 The team advanced to the Stanley Cup Final in the 2006–07 season but lost in five games.
-In 2016–17, the Senators advanced to the Eastern Conference Final again, but lost in the seventh game in double overtime.
+In 2016–17, the Senators advanced to the Eastern Conference finals again, but lost in seven games.